Cancel anytime

 History and Background

-Cellectis SA, founded in 1999, is a French biotechnology company specializing in the development of allogeneic CAR-T cell therapies for cancer.
-It's a pioneer in gene editing technologies, utilizing TALEN technology for therapeutic applications.
+Cellectis SA was founded in 1999 and is a French biotechnology company specializing in the development of allogeneic engineered CAR T-cell therapies for cancer.
+Its initial focus was on gene editing technologies.

 Core Business Areas